-Archaeal Digoxin and Neuro-Immuno-Endocrine Integration
+Endosymbiotic Archaeal Digoxin and Neuro-immuno-endocrine Integration

-Archaeal digoxin can thus integrate multiple brain functions.
+Hypothalamic archaeal digoxin can thus integrate multiple brain functions.
 Digoxin can regulate neuronal transmission and conscious perception in the brain by its effect on neutral amino acid and neurotransmitter transport.
 Digoxin can also play a role in endocrine integration.
-The hypothalamic hormone secretion is regulated by the biogenic amines noradrenaline, dopamine and serotonin.
-Digoxin by regulating the release and uptake of these neurotransmitters can control hypothalamic hormone secretion.
-Digoxin, by its lithium like action in modulating G-protein function and by facilitating calcium induced signal transduction by increasing sodium-calcium exchange, can regulate the function of these hormones.
+The hypothalamic hormone secretion is regulated by biogenic amines noradrenaline, dopamine and serotonin.
+Digoxin, by regulating the release and uptake of these neurotransmitters, can control hypothalamic hormone secretion.
+Digoxin, by its lithium like action in modulating G-protein function and by facilitating calcium induced signal transduction by increasing Na+-Ca++ exchange, can regulate the function of these hormones.
 Digoxin can act as an immuno-modulator owing to its effect on calcineurin signal transduction in the lymphocyte and subsequent immune activation.